mantidproject/mantidimaging/docs/developer_guide/conda_packaging_and_docker_image.rst

 Building the Docker image
 -------------------------

 The Docker image is currently used as a setup for the Travis test environment.
-The configuration is stored in the :code:`Dockerfile`, and a :code:`make` helper command is provided for building it:
+The configuration is stored in the :code:`docker/Dockerfile`, and a :code:`make` helper command is provided for building it:

    1. :code:`make build-docker-image`